 lighthouse vc command.
 The password to this new keystore will be placed in

-testnet is the name of the testnet passed in the
+network is the name of the Eth2 network passed in the

 Instead of creating EIP-2335 keystores directly, an EIP-2386 wallet can be

 generated from the mnemonic.
 This wallet can then be used to generate validator